MichaelCurrin/auto-tag/docs/upgrade.md

 ### With Git

-If you cloned this repo somewhere, you can use Git. e.g.
+If you cloned this repo, you can use Git to upgrade the script. e.g.

 ```sh
 $ cd ~/repos/auto-tag